-J&K: Avalanche in Ladakh, 10 people feared trapped under snow
+Avalanche in Ladakh: 5 bodies recovered, 5 feared trapped under snow

-Srinagar, Jan 18: At least 10 people are trapped under the snow after an avalanche occured at Jammu and Kashmir's Ladakh region on Friday.
+Srinagar, Jan 18: Five bodies were recovered and five others are missing after 10 people were trapped under snow after an avalanche occurred in Khardung La, Ladakh, on Friday.

 Jammu and Kashmir received unprecedented snowfall in January.
 The avalanche hit Khardung La area in Ladakh.

 Search and rescue operations are underway.
 Specially trained and equipped avalanche rescue teams have been rushed to the spot.
+On Thursday, a warning was issued in nine districts of Kashmir for the avalanche-prone areas of Anantnag, Kulgam, Budgam, Baramulla, Kupwara, Bandipora, Ganderbal, Kargil and Leh districts.

 Also Read | Soldier dead, another injured after avalanche hits Army post